 Measles, mumps and rubella are diseases caused by viruses.
 The viruses are easily spread through the air when an infected person coughs or sneezes.
 You can become infected when you breathe in this air or touch a surface contaminated with the viruses.
 The viruses can also spread through contact with an infected person's saliva when sharing food, drinks, cigarettes or by kissing.

-in an unborn baby including deafness, eye problems, heart defects, liver damage, and brain damage.
+Rubella can cause serious complications and birth defects in an unborn baby.
+These defects include deafness, eye problems, heart defects, liver damage, and brain damage.
 This is called congenital rubella syndrome.
-It occurs in about 9 out of 10 babies born to women who become infected with the virus in the first 3 months of their pregnancy.
+It occurs in about 9 out of 10 babies born to people who become infected with the virus in the first 3 months of their pregnancy.
 Rubella can also cause miscarriage or stillbirth.

 These diseases are now rare in B.C. because of routine childhood immunization programs.